Envoy says US ready for 'constructive' talks with North Korea: South Korea

 Both sides agreed to establish new relations and work towards denuclearisation of the Korean peninsula.

-But negotiations have stalled since a second summit in Vietnam in February collapsed as both sides failed to taper differences between US calls for denuclearisation and North Korean demands for sanctions relief.
+But negotiations have stalled since a second summit in Vietnam in February collapsed as the two sides failed to narrow differences between US calls for denuclearisation and North Korean demands for sanctions relief.

+Russian President Vladimir Putin told South Korean President Moon Jae-in at a summit on the sidelines of G20 meeting in Japan that Kim had told him in April security guarantees were key, and that corresponding measures were needed to realise denuclearisation, according to South Korea's presidential office.

-The envoys met ahead of Trump's visit to South Korea this weekend, during which Trump and South Korean President Moon Jae-in are expected to discuss ways to kick-start the stalled dialogue with the North.
+The envoys' meeting, and Putin's remarks, took place ahead of Trump's visit to South Korea this weekend, during which Trump and Moon are expected to discuss ways to kick-start dialogue with the North.

 "Biegun said the upcoming summit would provide a crucial chance to foster peace and prosperity of the Korean peninsula," the ministry said.